hpjeonGIT/class/PythonCAPI/README.md

   - Data from C/C++ then ML in Python.
 Results to C/C++ back
 - Available integration methods
   - ctypes: simple but infamous for the overhead of data marshaling
+    - When numpy array is used, the performance is equivalent to other APIs
   - cython: need to rewrite a new code of cython
   - cffi: ?
+    - Similar to ctypes, loading external shared libs and simple.
+Performance must be tested though.
   - pybind11: known as slower than cython
+    - In this study, the performance is quite equivalent to cython/swig/CPython
   - CPython: bare PyObject API - what benefit would be there?
   - swig: highly complicated but applicable to large-scale projects
+    - C/C++ code must be written according to the swig *.i files.
+Existing C/C++ code cannot be used without modification

 ## ctypes